 It is critical to find out the type and subtype of the breast cancer due to a number of reasons:

 Definition of Treatment: Various types and subtypes do preferably have a reactiventype to certain treatment for specific.
 For example, Hormone receptor-positive cancers, in most cases, have a good reaction to hormone treatment while HER2-positive cancers, two-to-three, benefit more from the use of targeted HER2 treatments.
+In many cases, breast cancer treatment options may also include chemotherapy for breast cancer or radiation therapy for breast cancer.

 Prognosis: Some breast cancers, especially TNBC and IBC, are aggressive and have a poor prognosis if diagnosed late in the course.